moreh-dev/moreh-2024docs-test/Tutorials/index.md

 Fine-tuning in machine learning involves adjusting a pre-trained machine learning model's weight on new data to enhance task-specific performance.
 Essentially, when you want to apply an AI model to a new task, you take an existing model and optimize it with new datasets.
 This allows you to customize the model to meet your specific needs and domain requirements.

-Typically, fine-tuning a pre-trained model involves a model with a large number of parameters designed for general-purpose use, and effectively fine-tuning such a large model requires hundreds to thousands of examples.
+A pre-trained model has a large number of parameters designed for general-purpose use, and effectively fine-tuning such a large model requires a sufficient amount of training data.

 With the MoAI Platform, you can easily apply optimized parallelization techniques that consider the GPU's memory size, significantly reducing the time and effort needed before starting training.

-What you will learn here:
+#### What you will learn here:

-1. How to find and prep datasets
+1. Loading datasets, models, and tokenizers
-2. Turning datasets into ChatML format for training
+2. Running training and checking results
+3. Applying automatic parallelization
-3. Choosing the right training settings
+4. Choosing the right training environment and AI accelerators